httpwg/wg-materials/interim.md

 Jeff: Reusable code for the compressor would be good; zlib is easy to integrate

-Ilya: it would be good to have a good test suite
+Ilya Grigorik: it would be good to have a good test suite

 Mark: modular code would allow for reuse of portions of working implementations in new implementations